Table of contents

 02 Preparation

-When preparing to sell to a potential customer, it is important to do your research and collect all the relevant information about them and your product or service.
-You should have a good understanding of their needs and what solutions you can offer them.
+When preparing to sell to a potential customer, it is important to research them and gather all relevant information about your product or service.
+Review their company background, understand their role, and find contact details through LinkedIn or the company website.

-You should also be prepared to answer any questions they may have about your product or service.
 It is important to be professional and confident when speaking to potential customers, so make sure you are well-prepared before any interactions.

 03 Approach